Latest Update – July 2026

 - Individual Advocacy and Residential Community Supports

-(Direct Grants Process): Applications for Tranche 1 closed in February 2026 and the grant process is ongoing.
+(Direct Grants Process): Applications for Tranche 1 closed in February 2026 and the grant process is now complete.
+Services started 1 July 2026.

 Tranche 2 - New contracts to commence by 1 July 2027

-- Child, Youth and Families (Open Grant Process): Applications for the Child, Youth and Families Stream are expected to open in July 2026.
-The Commissioning Team will provide more information about the grant application process and timeframes through the Mental Health Commissioning Webpage and Newsletter when available.
+- Child, Youth and Families (Open Grant Process): Applications for the Child, Youth and Families Stream are open until 3pm 25 August 2026.
 All open grants will be advertised on the ACT Government Funding and support page.

 Tranche 3 - New contracts to commence by 1 July 2027

-- Adults and Older People (Open Grants Process): This grant process will open later in the second half of this year.
+- Adults and Older People (Open Grants Process): This grant process is planned to open in September 2026.
 The Commissioning Team will provide more information about the grant application process and timeframes through the Mental Health Commissioning Webpage and Newsletter when available.
 All open grants will be advertised on the ACT Government Funding and support page.

-- Aboriginal and Torres Strait Islander Social and Emotional Wellbeing (Select Grants Process): The Commissioning Team will provide updates on timelines through the Mental Health Commissioning Webpage and Newsletter when available.
-This process will be targeted at Aboriginal Community Controlled Organisations.
+- Aboriginal and Torres Strait Islander Social and Emotional Wellbeing (Select Grants Process): The Commissioning Team will provide updates on timelines through the Mental Health Commissioning Webpage and Newsletter when available, although this process will be targeted at Aboriginal Community Controlled Organisations.
 Detailed information about the grants process will be provided directly to relevant organisations.

 Resource Library